Learn How to Fix Your Warped 3D Printer Bed

-Over time, your 3D printer bed can start to warp and bend, resulting in a product that doesn’t work in your favour.
+Over time, your 3D printer bed can start to warp and bend, resulting in a product that doesn’t work in your favor.
 A warped 3D printer bed is something that can cause issues and decrease print quality so I decided to look around at the best solutions and put them together in this post.

 So how do you fixed a warped 3D printer bed?
-To fix a warped 3D printer bed you can add an additional glass bed surface on top, add layers of tape or other materials to flatten bed levels, tighten and loosen levelling knobs to even out your printer’s surface, use an automated levelling system, or sand down your printer’s bed.
+To fix a warped 3D printer bed you can add an additional glass bed surface on top, add layers of tape or other materials to even out bed levels, tighten and loosen levelling knobs to even out your printer’s surface, use an automated levelling system, or sand down your printer’s bed.

 These are the basic fixes but there is more detail within these that you should know before you make a decision on which method you’ll use to fix your warped bed.
 Keep on reading to find out how you should get it done and some answers as to why it happens in the first place.